archmisha/mediarss/src/main/resources/readme.txt

 help
-tvshows change icons, add shceduled state instead by imdb id - search by name

-icons

- after adding a movie and its already available make it be sorted to top?
+tvshows change icons, add shceduled state instead by imdb id - search by name icons the office no new episode after adding a movie and its already available make it be sorted to top?

+ download all is not present
+ Wrong/not existing subtitles - no eng default subcenter remove tracked show is slow!

+ - search is slow!!
+ - Stop searching in the middle of the search - Stuck everything! strange red line
+ - Tracked TV shows - table looks bad
+ - movie search - result message - if not in focux in browser tab

+should trim search terms of show name?